misaki-web/grepp/README.md

 	grep+ SEARCHED /path/to/folder

 A detailed explanation of commands and settings is displayed when the script is invoked without arguments (`grep+`).
-Help output is also saved in the file [help.txt](https://raw.githubusercontent.com/misa-ki/grepp/main/help.txt).
+Help output is also accessible in the file [help.md](https://raw.githubusercontent.com/misa-ki/grepp/main/help.md).

 *Note: depending on your terminal settings, you may have to hold the `Ctrl` key while clicking on the link to open the file.*